 Difficult Conversations: How to Discuss What Matters Most

-The course helps participants get a clearer picture of just what makes difficult conversations difficult and how to improve the chances of having them productively.
-The workshop deconstructs difficult conversations into manageable portions and provides practical, actionable tools to take back into the workplace or the home.
+In this experiential learning, one-day course, you will learn to identify what makes conversations difficult and how to improve your chances of a productive “difficult” conversation.
+You will deconstruct difficult conversations into manageable portions and get practical, actionable tools to take back into the workplace or the home.

 - Identify and gracefully transition through the three parts of a difficult conversation

 - Shift unproductive “who is right?” conversations to productive “moving forward” conversations